Russell Wilson shows support as Duane Brown, Jamal Adams continue their ‘hold-in’ from Seahawks

 “Why would I tell you that?
 I don’t know,” he said.

 Talks between Adams’ representatives and the Seahawks are expected to continue Monday.
-It is believed that the Seahawks want to complete Adams’ deal before negotiating a potential new deal for Brown.
+It is believed the Seahawks want to complete Adams’ deal before negotiating a potential new deal for Brown.

 Brown’s absence, injuries mean Forsythe gets call at left tackle

-Brown’s spot has usually been filled in camp by fourth-year player Jamarco Jones.
+Brown’s left-tackle spot usually has been filled in camp by fourth-year player Jamarco Jones.
 Or if not Jones, then veteran Cedric Ogbuehi.

-But both Jones and Ogbuehi missed Sunday’s mock game with injuries suffered Saturday, which forced Seattle to use rookie sixth-round pick Stone Forsythe with the first team Sunday.
+But both Jones and Ogbuehi missed the mock game Sunday with injuries suffered Saturday, which forced Seattle to use rookie sixth-round draft choice Stone Forsythe with the first team Sunday.

-Carroll said Jones suffered back spasms Saturday and indicated it’s not a significant injury saying “it’s going to be a cople of days for that to loosen up.’’
+Carroll said Jones suffered back spasms Saturday and indicated it’s not a significant injury, saying “it’s going to be a couple of days for that to loosen up.’’

 Ogbuehi’s situation could be more problematic.
 Carroll said he suffered “a bicep strain’’ and that the team has to “figure out what it’s all about.’’

-Ogbuehi has been competiting with Brandon Shell for the right tackle spot.
-But with Ogbuehi out Shell got all the work with the starters Sunday.
+Ogbuehi has been competing with Brandon Shell at right tackle.
+But with Ogbuehi out, Shell got all the work with the starters Sunday.

-The Seahawks were also without backup tackle Tommy Champion, who suffered a groin injury Saturday.
-So, to have enough tackles to fill out a first and second team the Seahawks used rookie Jake Curhan as a backup at right tackle Saturday.
-Curhan played tackle at Cal but has been playing primarily guard with the Seahawks.
+The Seahawks also were without backup tackle Tommy Champion, who suffered a groin injury Saturday.
+So, to have enough tackles to fill out a first and second team, the Seahawks used rookie Jake Curhan as a backup at right tackle.
+Curhan played tackle at California but has been playing primarily guard with the Seahawks.

 Carroll said he couldn’t really tell how Forsythe performed at first glance but said it was “great” that Forsythe “made it through because a couple of days ago he had a little ankle thing that he turned.
 But he sucked it up.
 We needed him, too, with all that happened.
 He played with the ones all day long today.
 What a great opportunity for him.”

-Seattle’s line was also without center Ethan Pocic, who recently re-aggravated a hamstring injury.
-In Pocic’s absence Kyle Fuller is working as the starting center.
+Seattle’s line also was without center Ethan Pocic, who recently re-aggravated a hamstring injury.
+In Pocic’s absence, Kyle Fuller is working as the starting center.
 Fuller and Pocic have been portrayed as in an open competition for the job this year.

 “We don’t know how serious it is at this point,’’ Carroll said of Pocic’s injury.
 “He doesn’t feel like it is and so it may be a couple of more days.
 Hamstrings can get nagging if we (aren’t) smart, so we have to be careful there.”